fructify/theme/README.md

 Fructify Wordpress Theme
 ================================================================================

-A WordPress theme with Laravel API Fruitfulness.
+A WordPress theme with Modern PHP Goodness :)